KakoMirai/CTF_analyzation/Laboratory_HTB/README.md

 We are doing this project for course "Cybersecurity management" in our university of Haaga-Helia UAS.
 For this course we wanted to have a project where we could use our prior knowledge of pentesting, and so we decided to analyze and breach into a target that is both legal and ethical.
 We used Hack The Box, since it was familiar to us.

 Laboratory has a main flaw in it that is old version of Gitlab that allows remote code execution.
 Gitlab is a git program that is used by many corporations and so it is closely related to any corporations cybersecurity.
-In this case the target is an fictional penetration testing / hacking company ran by a alias called Dexter.
+In this case the target is an fictional penetration testing / hacking company ran by an alias called Dexter.
 They claim that they cannot be hacked and that everything they produce is 100% safe.
 Well we took it personally and decided to test, if their claim was true.

 ### First reconnaissance with nmap and gobuster

-First we decided to start looking into our target and because i knew how most of the HTB machines work, i prematurely added "laboratory.htb" into our /etc/hosts file.
+First we decided to start looking into our target and because we knew how most of the HTB machines work, we prematurely added "laboratory.htb" into our /etc/hosts file.

 ![Hosts](Images/hosts.PNG)

-After this i decided to run a basic nmap on our target to figure out what ports were open and what could we do next.
-By this point we of course didn't know anything about the target since we were just starting so this would help us a lot.
+After this we decided to run a basic nmap on our target to figure out what ports were open and what we could do next.
+By this point we of course didn't know anything about the target since we were just starting, so the scan would help us a lot.

 ![nmap](Images/Laboratory_scan.PNG)

 From this scan we can see that there is another alternative name called "git.laboratory.htb", so we also added this to our /etc/hosts file.
 We could see that the system is Linux, but we expected this anyways since HTB site tells the OS of the machine.
 Otherwise this scan was a dud since it really didn't tell us anything important.
-There are ports 22(SSH), 80(apache/laboratory.htb) and 443(apache/git.laboratory.htb).
+There are open ports 22(SSH), 80(apache/laboratory.htb) and 443(apache/git.laboratory.htb).

-Since we now know that there is a hidden site "git.laboratory.htb" we can assume that this would be a good time to see what secrets the site hides.
+Since we now know that there is a hidden site "git.laboratory.htb" we can assume that this would be a good time to see what secrets the site has hidden.
 What we found from there is a Gitlab site for the company that Dexter runs.
 To proceed forward we need to create and account to the Gitlab, so we proceed and try to create account with fake information and also fake email with made up domain.
 After we try to register the form denies our registeration since our email domain is not accepted.

 ![domain_issue](Images/git.labo_email_domain.PNG)